Global group laws and equivariant bordism rings: Complex bordism

-\Cref{prop:psi} further shows that for any global group law $X$, the geometric fixed points $\Phi^{\T^r}X$ can also be obtained from $X(\T^r)$ by inverting $V^*\psi_n$ for all split characters $V\colon \T^r\to \T$ and $n\in \N$.
-This is because any character $W$ can be written as $V^n$ for some split character $V$, and $e_{V^n}$ decomposes as
+\Cref{lem:psi} further shows that for any global group law $X$ and torus $A$, the geometric fixed points $\Phi^{A}X$ can also be obtained from $X(A)$ by inverting $V^*\psi_n$ for all split characters $V\colon A\to \T$ and $n\in \N_{>0}$.
+This is because any non-trivial character $W$ can be written as $V^n$ for some split character $V$, and $e_{V^n}$ decomposes as

 \begin{proof}[Proof of Theorems \ref{thm:A} and \ref{thm:C}] We wish to show that the canonical map